MarwanH7/Loan-Automation-Approval-Process-Classification-/README.md

 ## EDA

-* Targe variable distribution 68% approval (One can think, this is a base model for accuracy.
-A vert stupid model that just guess yes would have a 68% accuracy)
+* Targe variable distribution 68% approval (One can of this result as a base model for accuracy.
+A vert stupid model that just guesses yes would have a 68% accuracy)
 * Applicants with prior credit score get more approvals, yes we can see that this is the case for our data set.
 * Applicants with graduate education get more approvals, yes but not as derastic as one would assume, very minute difference here
-* Emplyed Applicant have a better chance vs self employed.
+* Employed Applicant have a better chance vs self employed.
 No, not much of a difference between employed and self employed in the loan approval proprotions
 * Male applicants get more approvals, no not much of a difference in approval between male and female proportions